steinnes/steinn.org/content/post/flask-statsd.md

 {{% gist 32aad08050f642245dd1 %}}

-There's one pretty big assumption here, which is that the all dynamic parts of a URL are UUIDs.
+<s>There's one pretty big assumption here, which is that the all dynamic parts of
+a URL are UUIDs.
 Look at `def _metric_name_from_path` for details, but there I basically use a regular expression to replace any UUID's in the URL string with `id`.
 Probably a more robust approach would be to parse the request path and construct it out of safe characters found between slashes.
-I'll see if there's a smarter way if I make a proper flask plugin out of this.
+I'll see if there's a smarter way if I make a proper flask plugin out of this.</s>
+Update: I rewrote the metric name construction to use the Flask app's URL map.
+See <a href="/post/flask-statsd-revisited/">this post</a> for details :-)

 The code above includes a couple of little extras: